-At USA Vascular Centers, our trusted vascular doctors are renowned for their expertise in diagnosing and treating PAD.
-If you’re concerned that you may have symptoms of clogged arteries, we encourage you to talk to one of our caring physicians.
-We offer leading PAD diagnosis tests and treatments to help take care of a PAD diagnosis so that you can get back to doing what you love.
+At USA Vascular Centers, our board-certified vascular doctors are renowned for their expertise in diagnosing and treating PAD.
+If you’re concerned that you may have symptoms of blocked or clogged arteries in the legs, we encourage you to talk to one of our caring physicians.
+We offer leading PAD diagnosis tests and treatments to help reduce PAD symptoms so you can get back to doing what you love.

-Over time a person’s genetics and lifestyle choices can cause both injury to the artery walls and an excess of cholesterol, fat, calcium, fibrin, and cellular waste—the building blocks of plaque—to accumulate in the blood.1
+However, over time, a person’s genetics and lifestyle choices can damage the artery walls, causing excess cholesterol, fat, calcium, fibrin, and cellular waste—the building blocks of plaque—to accumulate in the blood.

-The combination of damage to the artery walls as a result of high blood pressure and increased plaque flowing through the arteries causes clogged arteries.2 An increase in plaque buildup makes the arteries stiffer and causes poor circulation, which then puts them at an even higher risk of accumulating plaque.
-It’s a vicious cycle, but understanding the risk factors and doing everything you can to manage your overall health goes a long way toward promoting arterial health.1
+The combination of damage to the artery walls as a result of high blood pressure and increased plaque flowing through the arteries causes blocked arteries in the legs.
+An increase in plaque buildup makes the arteries stiffer, causing poor circulation, which then puts the arteries at an even higher risk of accumulating plaque.
+It’s a vicious cycle, but understanding the risk factors and doing everything you can to manage your overall health goes a long way toward keeping your arteries healthy.